raspberrypilearning/cd-beginner-scratch-sushi/en/step_6.md

 + Set the both the `x` and the `y` to `0` in the `go to`{:class="blockmotion"} block if they are not already `0`.

-+ Now click the green flag, and you should see the parrot return to the centre of the stage.
++ Now click the green flag, and you should see the shark return to the centre of the stage.